-54. When large numbers of refugees arrive, countries and communities go to great lengths to scale up arrangements to receive them.
-In support of government strategies to manage arrivals, UNHCR, States, and relevant stakeholders will contribute resources and expertise to strengthen national capacities for reception, including to support the establishment of reception and transit areas sensitive to age, gender, disabilities, and other specific needs, (through "safe spaces" where appropriate), as well as to provide essential services in
+- 54. When large numbers of refugees arrive, countries and communities go to great lengths to scale up arrangements to receive them.
+In support of government strategies to manage arrivals, UNHCR, States, and relevant stakeholders will contribute resources and expertise to strengthen national capacities for reception, including for the establishment of reception and transit areas sensitive to age, gender, disability, and other specific needs (through "safe spaces" where appropriate), as well as to provide basic humanitarian assistance and essential services in reception areas.
+Efficient mechanisms to pursue alternatives to camps away from borders will be supported, where considered relevant by the concerned host country. - 55.
+Priority will be given to supporting response measures established by concerned States, including through the provision of assistance using national delivery systems where feasible and appropriate.
+Regional and international standby arrangements for personnel, as well as technical and material assistance, could be activated, in consultation with concerned States.
+Measures by concerned States to facilitate timely entry for standby and emergency deployments are encouraged.